syncfusion-content/javascript-docs/js/KnockoutJS.md

 {% endhighlight %}

-Here, the **data-bind** attribute is assigned with the control **ejDatePicker**, followed by its properties defined with the required values.

 ### Dependency tracking

-**KnockoutJS** provides a special type of variable **observable**, through which the data-binding can be achieved in a more convenient manner.
+KnockoutJS provides a special type of variable `observable`, through which the data-binding can be achieved in a more convenient manner.
 Everytime, when the model data is being changed, all those changes are automatically synchronized with the associated UI elements.
-It doesn’t require any additional event handlers or listeners to do this, as all those tasks are performed internally by the Knockout and observable variable.

-Here, the below sample code defines how to define the **observable** variable within the **script** section,
+Here, the below sample code defines how to define the `observable` variable within the `script` section,

 {% highlight js %}